aroberge/avantpy/psf/proposals.md

 At this stage, Friendly-traceback needs more visibility:

 1. To attract contributors who could increase the number of Exceptions covered;
 2. to attract contributors who could provide translations;
-3. to attract instructors working with students and who would be willing to give feedback leading to improvements.
+3. to attract instructors working with students and who would be willing to give feedback leading to improvements of the information provided by Friendly-traceback.

 Friendly-traceback does not require direct financial support for the PSF.
 What is mostly needed is help in publicizing this project to a larger international audience.
-This could be as simple as a blog post, or go as far as making a point of mentioning it and the need for increasing the number of languages covered whenever a request for funding comes from organizers of Python-related conferences.
+This could be as simple as a blog post or a tweet, or go as far as making a point of mentioning it and the need for increasing the number of languages covered whenever a request for funding comes from organizers of Python-related conferences.